KazanExpress/argocd-terraform-plugin/docs/howitworks.md

 ### Summary

-The argocd-vault-plugin works by taking a directory of YAML or JSON files that have been templated out using the pattern of `<placeholder>` where you would want a value from Vault to go.
+The argocd-terraform-plugin works by taking a directory of YAML or JSON files that have been templated out using the pattern of `<placeholder>` where you would want a value from Vault to go.
 The inside of the `<>` would be the actual key in Vault.

 An annotation can be used to specify exactly where the plugin should look for the vault values.
 The annotation needs to be in the format `avp.kubernetes.io/path: "path/to/secret"`.